ulule/makroud/README.md

 ##### UpdatedAt tracking

-For models having `UpdatedAt` field, it will be set to current time when record are updated.
+For models having a `UpdatedAt` field, it will be set to current time when records are updated.

 ```go
 type User struct {